deobandana/Machine-learning-challenge/README.md

 5) As we have seen there are three different categories ,the planets can be classified then we start with all features and then remove features that have liitle weight.

+6) Avoided linear regression, this is a classification problem and start with logistic classification and selected features columns.